Epstein–Barr virus: Latent antigens

 All EBV nuclear proteins are produced by alternative splicing of a transcript starting at either the Cp or Wp promoters at the left end of the genome (in the conventional nomenclature).
 The genes are ordered EBNA-LP/EBNA-2/EBNA-3A/EBNA-3B/EBNA-3C/EBNA-1 within the genome.

 The initiation codon of the EBNA-LP coding region is created by an alternate splice of the nuclear protein transcript.
 In the absence of this initiation codon, EBNA-2/EBNA-3A/EBNA-3B/EBNA-3C/EBNA-1 will be expressed depending on which of these genes is alternatively spliced into the transcript.

 Protein/genes

 Subtypes of EBV

 EBV can be divided into two major types, EBV type 1 and EBV type 2.
 These two subtypes have different EBNA-3 genes.
 As a result, the two subtypes differ in their transforming capabilities and reactivation ability.
 Type 1 is dominant throughout most of the world, but the two types are equally prevalent in Africa.
 One can distinguish EBV type 1 from EBV type 2 by cutting the viral genome with a restriction enzyme and comparing the resulting digestion patterns by gel electrophoresis.

 Detection

-Epstein–Barr virus-encoded small RNAs (EBERs) are by far the most abundant EBV products transcribed in cells infected by EBV.
-They are commonly used as targets for the detection of EBV in histological tissues.
+Serological testing is the first-line approach, employing enzyme-linked immunosorbent assays (ELISA) to detect IgM and IgG antibodies against viral capsid antigen (VCA), early antigen (EA), and Epstein–Barr nuclear antigen (EBNA); the pattern of these antibodies differentiates acute, recent, or past infection stages.

+Then in situ hybridization using EBER-ISH targets the highly abundant EBV-encoded small RNAs within infected cells, enabling precise localization of latent infection in tissue biopsies and serving as the diagnostic gold standard in pathology.

+Then, nucleic acid detection via polymerase chain reaction (PCR) assays allows rapid, sensitive detection of EBV DNA in blood or tissue, although it cannot distinguish latent from active infection and shows poor correlation with clinical symptoms.

+Additional methods such as immunofluorescence assays (IFA) offer high specificity and staging capability in specialized laboratories, and chemiluminescence immunoassays (CLIA) show promise in distinguishing primary from past infections pending further validation.